Last editedJun 20233 min read

 Contact the bank.
 If you are the one waiting to receive a payment, you should contact your own bank with the ACH trace number.
 You may have to contact the payer for these details.
 If the payee is the one waiting for the transaction to clear, they should contact their bank.
 Sometimes, the transaction’s date and amount will be enough for the bank to trace the payment.

 Track the payment.
 Unfortunately, end users don’t have access to the tracing system, so at this stage you’ll simply have to let the bank do the work for you.
 The bank representatives might ask for some additional information if it’s proven to be lost in the system, including the type of transaction.
 Yet in most cases, they will be able to pinpoint the transfer’s journey and location within the ACH network.

 If you are trying to locate a payment you have made, use your preferred online platform to access the transaction.
 There is usually a section called “Transaction details”, although its location on the interface will vary depending on your platform.

 Here you will be able to access the transaction’s Trace ID.
 There are usually two Trace IDs – the “source” ID and the “destination” ID.
 The former can be traced the day after the transaction has been initiated.
 The latter is accessible when the payment has made its way into the destination bank account.

 Reply to the intended recipient with this ID and encourage them to contact their financial institution.
 This should be enough to determine the transaction’s location and status.

 We can help

-If you’re interested in discovering more about ACH transactions, BACS payments, or any aspect of your business finances, then get in touch with the financial experts at GoCardless.
+If you’re interested in discovering more about ACH transactions or bank-to-bank payments around the world, then get in touch with the financial experts at GoCardless.
 Find out how GoCardless can help you with ad hoc payments or recurring payments.